kevinkee99/Kevo-Repository/Markdown Page 1.md

 # Page 1: Code Block

 > **Description**: This page shows code block that I created for INFOTC-1000 class assignment.
-This program is called "FizzBuzz" and it outputs numbers from 1 to 100.
-Numbers that are divisible by 3 is replaced with "Fizz".
+This program is called "FizzBuzz" and the purpose of this program is to output nubmer from 1 to 100 with following conditions:
+> 1. If the number is divisible by 3, replace it with "Fizz".
+> 2. If the number is divisible by 5, replace it with "Buzz".
+> 3. If the number is divisble by 3 and 5, replace it with "FizzBuzz".

+> Click [here] to open the fizzbuzz.html file!
+> [here]: file:///C:/Users/kevin/OneDrive/Documents/school%20work/INFOTC-1000/fizzbuzz.html